Helping people beat The Beetis

 Current freelance project: a perfect fit

-Sunday, March 30, 2008
+Mar 30, 2008

 I’m immensely excited to be working with the talented folks at the Harvard Achievement Support Initiative (HASI) on a project for kids in Boston after-school programs.
 I’m punching up, simplifying, and standardizing the rules for nearly 100 games designed to help build math, reading, and writing skills.
 In addition to my game-related work for Hasbro and Atari, I have written and edited rules and packaging copy for Gamewright on a freelance basis for many years.
 Many thanks to Jason at Gamewright (a fantastic company that proves learning can be fun) for recommending me to the HASI team!